alanng10/class-lang/Docue/Article/Sand/a.md

 The node has 1 field Value of class Int.
 Field Value is index of the int kind.

+Sand has Int Value nodes, same as Class Lang.
+The values syntaxs valid ints are unsigned 64 bits or signed 64 bits.

 TypeName node represent Type of any.
 TypeName is base class.
 TypeName has 1 derived class.